adgoudz/dotfiles/README.md

 them for a few reasons:

 * Powerline [didn't support Neovim][gh-1287] at the time I switched from Vim.
-Powerline is also a heavyweight framework that depends on background Python processes, and I've found vim-airline to be faster and more reliable.
+Powerline is also a heavyweight framework that requires background Python processes, and I've found vim-airline to be faster and more reliable.

 * powerlevel10k targets the Zsh prompt only.
 I prefer a minimal prompt theme, so the